"Story is king."

 .
 The rest is history: Pixar signs a distribution deal with Disney

-(for scale, when they bought the entire Marvel empire it cost four billion), making Jobs' ten-million-dollar purchase a real steal, and all is well.
+(for scale, when they bought the entire Marvel empire it cost four billion), making Jobs' ten-million-dollar purchase a real steal considering the purchase made him a major shareholder in Disney, and all is well.

 When Pixar makes a movie, more often than not, it will be well done at worst